 Speak to an insurance consultant for more help

-Insurance is not the easiest thing to make time for, and it can be a complicated area to get right.
-But the right insurance can give you peace of mind that you’ll be prepared financially if something unforeseen happens.
+Insurance may not be the easiest thing to make time for, as it can be a complicated area to get right.
+But insurance that’s right for you can provide peace of mind that you’ll be prepared financially if something unforeseen happens.

-Download the Insurance in Your Super Guide for more information about insurance through AustralianSuper and speak to the AustralianSuper team to book in a personal insurance consultation.
+Download the Insurance in your super guide for more information about insurance through AustralianSuper.
+You can also speak to the AustralianSuper team to book a personal insurance consultation.

 1. Death cover and TPD cover depend on the plan or division you join.
 If you work If you work for a Federal, State or Territory Government employer through a department, agency, government business enterprise or statutory authority, you may be a member of our Public Sector Division.
 If your employer provides tailored insurance under an employment arrangement, you may be a member of AustralianSuper Select Division.